-Scientifically astute billionaires have historically contributed a substantial part of the relatively miniscule funds that have been applied to anti-aging research.
+Scientifically astute billionaires have historically contributed to anti-aging research.

 New Techniques for Health Data Collection

 Modern technology offers the possibility of substantially adding to the data available for health care analysis including efforts directed at finding anti-aging agents.